scholacantorum/public-site/events/summer-sings/index.md

  six entries to one sing, or any mixture.
 (Students under 25 get free admission with ID.)</p>

+<p><i>For the safety of all participants, attendees will be required to show proof of vaccination and wear masks while in the building.</i></p>

  <div class="concerttable">
      <div style="line-height:1.2">
          <b>7:00pm Mondays July 11 – August 15</b><br>